Fahadsami/Linux-Server-Configuration-Udacity-Full-Stack-Nanodegree-Project/README.md

 # Linux-Server-Configuration-Udacity-Full-Stack-Nanodegree-Project
 This is the last project toward Udacity Full Stack Web Developer Nanodegree.
 In this project, the [Catalog Web Application](https://github.com/yiyupan/Catalog-App-Udacity-Full-Stack-Nanodegree) from project 3 will be hosted by a Ubuntu Linux server on an Amazon Lightsail instance.
 A series of instructions will be presented below.
 You can visit http://18.218.99.181/ for the website deployed.

+Above link is now unavailable because I have graduated from the nanodegree program.

 * Public IP address: 18.218.99.181
 * SSH port: 2200